CNA salary state by state [Updated September 2025]

 What is the minimum wage for nursing assistants?

 The following table indicates the average hourly rates for CNAs in each state compared with each state’s minimum wage.
-If the state has no MW or if it is lower than the federal MW, the federal minimum wage is provided.

 Even in the lowest-paying states for CNAs, nursing assistants can expect to earn significantly more than the minimum wage in their states.